Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 <h2 id="basic-package-anatomy">Basic package Anatomy</h2>

-Now lets look at the core files and directories that R Studio has placed in this directory and describe what they are each for:
+Now lets look at the core files and directories that RStudio has placed in this directory and describe what they are each for:

 *  The DESCRIPTION file both describes and helps to configure the R package.